 And No Shea Butter Is Not Over Rated –

 Basically, body butters rejuvenate, moisturises and protects the skin.
 It has no water unlike emulsified creams and lotions.
-It provides a protective layer on the surface of the skin to prevent water/moisture loss hence it’s better used on a damp skin.
-The pores on the surface of the skin means that whatever we put on it sinks in, so using natural butters like Shea, mango, cocoa, tacuma etc that has a lot of vitamins, minerals, and omega 3,6,9 fatty acids benefits the body.
+It provides a protective layer on the surface of the skin to prevent water/moisture loss hence it’s better used on a damp skin, using natural butters like Shea, mango, cocoa, tacuma etc that has a lot of vitamins, minerals, and omega 3,6,9 fatty acids benefits the skin.

 African Shea butter is obtained from the Shea tree nuts that grows wild in Africa.
 According to the American Shea institute study, Shea butter has the ability to relieve symptoms in people suffering from skin blemishes like dermatitis and eczema.
 It is not only rejuvenating but discourages skin inflammation and that’s why it’s the go to butter for my son’s sensitive skin. furthermore, it can help in smoothing skin wrinkles, fine lines, soothes burns and insect bites.
 However a little goes a long way when using it on the face.